Thank you! We’ve received your message and will contact you soon.

 Benefits of Bidstream Data for Publishers

-Higher monetization revenue.
-Publishers can sell their inventory at the highest rate by providing more information about the user and the ad spot.
-Initially, bidstream data was invented for publishers to get higher CPM for their inventory.
+Higher monetization.
+Publishers can sell their inventory at the highest rate by providing information about the user and the ad spot.
+Initially, bidstream data was developed to help publishers achieve higher CPMs for their inventory.

-Extra profits from data sales.
+Use of data.
 Publishers can put their location data to use: perhaps joining a Unified ID or selling it to a DMP.
-You can read more about trends in 1st-party data usage here.
+In our guide, you can read more about trends in 1st party data.

 Benefits of Bidstream Data for Advertisers

 Better segmentation of users.
-When advertisers are using the white-label DSP, they can get access to all the user data passed during the RTB auction.
+When advertisers use the white-label DSP, they can access all user data passed during the RTB auction.

 Analytics.
-Having this much user data on hand, advertisers can understand the user behavior, how they perceive different campaigns based on various impersonal attributes, thus cutting the underperforming locations.
+With this much user data on hand, advertisers can understand user behavior and how they perceive different campaigns based on various impersonal attributes, thereby cutting underperforming locations.
+Additionally, using hardware-based data security measures ensures that this sensitive user data remains protected against potential breaches, enhancing the privacy of the advertising efforts.

 Predictions and targeting.
-Given all the data (and it's a lot), advertisers can predict users' behavior for future campaigns and target precise and narrow audiences without any additional data instruments.
+Given all the data (and it's a lot), advertisers can predict users' behavior for future campaigns and target precise, narrow audiences without any additional data or instruments.

 Benefits of Bidstream Data for Users

 Relevance.
-One of the top reasons why people switch on ad blockers is because ads they see are irrelevant.
+One of the top reasons why people switch on ad blockers is that the ads they see are irrelevant.
 So, upgrading the relevancy game is a significant advantage over the others.
-It seems like the partying of the 3rd-party cookies will put a halt to it, but with wise use of the bidstream data, it doesn't have to.
+It seems like the phasing out of 3rd-party cookies will put a halt to it, but with the wise use of bidstream data, it doesn't have to.

 Drawbacks and Challenges of the Bidstream Data